 Some have argued that the story behind miscarriages of justice is, in fact, the story of expert errors and misjudgements.
-Experts do, indeed, play an important role in judicial decision-making; the law expects them to reach their decisions based on scientifically grounded principles.
+Experts do, indeed, play an important role in judicial decision-making; the law expects them to base their decisions based on scientifically grounded principles.
 Consider the handwriting expert who has to decide whether a ransom note was written by the defendant.
 Or the child psychologist who has to decide whether a child should stay with an emotionally labile mother.
 Should we trust the expertise of these professionals?
-How can their decisions be optimised?
-Psychometrics, decision-making and other issues typically thought to be the province of expert witnesses are discussed at length during this course.
-In doing so, the course focuses on biases that may plague experts.
+How can their decisions be improved?
+Psychometrics, decision-making and other issues typically thought of as province of expert witnesses are discussed in depth in this course.
+In doing so, the course focuses on biases that plague experts.